Running an Effective ABM Process: What You Need to Know

 What is Account-Based Marketing , or ABM?

 Account-based marketing is a focused approach to B2B marketing in which marketing and sales teams work together to target best-fit accounts and turn them into customers.
 In the age of information excess, marketers are constantly trying to get more potential customers with maximum ROI.
-Therefore, their focus must be placed on high-value accounts, keeping account penetration, marketing penetration, and logos in consideration.
+Therefore, their focus must be placed on high-value accounts, keeping account penetration, marketing penetration, and logos into consideration.
 To reach their goals, marketing teams must exercise strategies that meld the expertise of sales and marketing.
 That’s how they can easily find, engage with, and close deals only with high-value accounts that matter the most.

 “Marketing is no longer a one-way street—you cannot simply shove promotions to your prospects.
 You need to engage in an active dialogue and ABM lets you do that with unparalleled precision.” – Shari Johnston, SVP of Marketing, Radius